 Sadly, I’m an easily distracted person so I do find myself on my phone a lot when I’m supposed to do my work.
 One trick I used was to put my phone somewhere far from my workspace and if I need my phone for anything, I know that I would have to get up to go and get it.
 I’m a person that hates getting up after getting comfortable in my seat so this worked hehe.
 I would also put my phone on silent mode sometimes or focus mode which blocks me from using unnecessary apps.

 This is my first post since school decided to get too much with the assignments and it feels great to be writing again.
-This is a struggle I dealt with throughout my whole semester and many persons can probably relate.
-Hopefully, some of my tips can be helpful to those persons.
+This is a struggle I dealt with throughout my whole semester and many people can probably relate.
+Hopefully, some of my tips can be helpful to those people.
 Procrastinating is not being lazy, It’s annoying that people take it like that, I want to be productive but it can be hard sometimes.
 If you procrastinate, it’s okay, you’re not the only one and it can be dealt with.
 I’m still doing my best to calm my procrastination as I want to be a properly organized person but when life comes in the way, it can be a struggle.
 Now some questions for you, do you procrastinate sometimes, how does it affect you in your daily life and is there any tips you used yourself that you found helpful to overcome it?
 I will be looking forward to talking with you below as it has been a while.

 Here are a few websites that I found helpful: